lilosa88/Lisbeth_Portfolio/README.md

   - Neural Network with Convolution, Pooling and Dropout making use of Image Augmentation (Accuracy 0.9806)

 # [Project 10: Spam Detection](https://github.com/lilosa88/Spam-Detection-)
-# Objective

-Dataset is obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
+- Dataset is obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
 The SMS Spam Collection is a public set of SMS labeled messages that have been collected for mobile phone spam research.
 The objective is to build a predictive model that predicts if a message is spam or not.

-# Preprocessing
+- For the preprocessing:

    - We clean the data by removing punctuations, stopwords and applying lowercase.
 Thus we use PorterStemmer, stemming is the process of reducing words to their        word stem.
    - We convert our sentences into vectors using Bag of words model.
    - We applying encoding into the column label.
    - Train and test split.

-# Machine Learning Model

-- Naive Bayes Model
+- Machine Learning Model: Naive Bayes Model

  Train Random Forest's Accuracy:  0.9887